VoxAtx/DLI-notebooks-VoxAtx/building-a-brain/README.md

 ## Prerequisites

-Anyone can run the code to see how it works,
+Anyone can run the code to see how it works, but to get the most out of this content, we recommend:
+- An unde